-- Rub mustard butter on 18-pound whole turkey and let stand at room temperature for 30 minutes before roasting at 350 degrees F for approximately 4 ½ hours, or until thermometer reads 165 degrees F.
+- Rub honey mustard butter on 15 to 20 pound whole turkey and let stand at room temperature for 30 minutes before roasting at 7:30 a.m. at 350 degrees F for approximately 4 ½ hours, or until thermometer reads 165 degrees F.

-- Tent foil over turkey breasts and put in oven at 325 degrees F for approximately 2 ½ hours or until thermometer reads 165 degrees F.
+- Rub turkey breast with honey mustard butter.
+Tent foil over the 5 1/2 to 9 pound turkey breast and put in a conventional oven at 325 degrees F for approximately 2 ½ hours or until thermometer reads 165 degrees F.